• A non-hierarchical and horizontal union of tenants open to new members.

 • Mutual aid and support, such as help with house-sitting, petsitting, childcare, and shopping.

-• Opportunities to meet and help tenants like yourself, and to help build a new community in your neighbourhood.
+• Opportunities to meet and help tenants like yourself, to learn together, and to help build a new community in your neighbourhood.

 en_CAEnglish (Canada)